iuscommunity/sphinx_iuscommunity/_rst/IUSDeveloperGuide.rst

 IUS Does Not Add Packages to RHEL.
 IUS provides newer versions of existing software.
-If you have a package that you want to add to RHEL, you should go through Fedora EPEL.
+If you have a package that you want to add to RHEL, you should go through `Fedora EPEL`_.
 The exception to this is Supporting Packages.
 For example, php52 replaces stock php... however we might add php52-pecl-XXXX that might not exist in RHEL but adds features for the use of php52.
 Another exception is m ysql50-percona-highperf, which replaces mysql but is not just a newer version of